daeavelwyn/reaticulate-propositions/README.md

 if no selection on the left panel, others panels are not usable

 "del" button delete selected entry
-"clone" button is the clone function
+"edit" button reopen the pop-up window with previously entered values "clone" button is the clone function

 ## 2nd step
 Once done, we could go to the center panel by selecting